-- Bank of America and Merrill Lynch in more than a dozen RMBS cases in federal and state courts in New York, New Jersey, California, Nevada, and Colorado.
-The cases have involved securities claims, common law fraud claims, breach of contract claims, and Trust Indenture Act claims.
-Many of these cases were dismissed at the pleading stage in their entirety, others were dismissed in part, and still others have been resolved on very favorable terms.
+- Bank of America, Merrill Lynch, Wells Fargo and UBS in numerous RMBS-related cases brought by institutional investors on class and non-class bases in federal and state courts in New York, New Jersey, California, Nevada, and Colorado.
+The cases have involved federal and state law securities claims, common law fraud and other tort claims, breach of contract claims, and Trust Indenture Act claims.
+Many of these cases were dismissed at the pleading stage or on summary judgment, others were dismissed in part, and still others have been resolved on very favorable terms.

 - Verizon Directories Corp. in a putative nationwide consumer class action alleging improper renewals of customers’ Yellow Pages advertising.
 Class certification was denied, and the case thereafter settled on an individual basis.

-- Various pro bono clients, including a victim of human trafficking; a victim of a real estate scam; the Center on the Administration of Criminal Law in submitting an amicus brief in connection with the SDNY trial of a man accused of bombing the U.S. embassies in Kenya and Tanzania; various former State Department Legal Advisers in submitting an amicus brief in the U.S. Supreme Court on the proper interpretation of the Alien Tort Statute; The Pink Daisy Project (an organization that assists individuals fighting cancer); and The Mean Girl Extinction Project (an organization dedicated to combatting bullying).
+- Various pro bono clients, including (i) victims of human trafficking; (ii) the victim of a real estate scam; (iii) the Center on the Administration of Criminal Law in submitting an amicus brief in support of the prosecution in the SDNY trial of an al Qaeda operative who bombed the U.S. embassies in Kenya and Tanzania; (iv) various former State Department Legal Advisers in submitting an amicus brief in the U.S. Supreme Court on the proper interpretation of the Alien Tort Statute; (v) several children’s advocacy organizations and law professors in submitting an amicus brief to the California Court of Appeal concerning the proper application of the Indian Child Welfare Act; (vi) the widow of a 9-11 victim in seeking compensation from the federal September 11 victims’ compensation fund; and (vii) The Mean Girl Extinction Project (an organization dedicated to combatting bullying).